Colin Mathura-Jeffree: Charitable work

 In 2010 Mathura-Jeffree became a goodwill ambassador and spokesperson for the UK-based charity The Railway Children.
 The charity works worldwide as emergency interventions for children arriving vulnerable and alone at railway stations, particularly Victoria Station in Mumbai where the problem is acute and where Mathura-Jeffree has had personal experience.
 Inspired by the work of the charity, he has given a promise to raise awareness and funds for The Railway Children and to return to India to see the charity's work for himself.

 In 2013 Mathura-Jeffree became Alzheimers New Zealand's first champion for dementia.
 In this role he works alongside Alzheimers NZ in promoting wider understanding of the condition.
 Mathura-Jeffree's grandmother Eileen died in 1998 after a long struggle with Alzheimer's disease, the most common form of dementia.

-Mathura-Jeffree is a quiet supporter of a number of charities including StarShip Hospice and Cure kids.
+Mathura-Jeffree is a supporter of a number of charities including StarShip Hospice and Cure kids.